munemshams/S-n-P-500-Long-Term-Market-Analysis-Project/README.md

 # S&P 500 Long-Term Market Analysis (1927–2020)

-This project analyzes nearly a century of S&P 500 index data (23,323 daily observations) from the years 1927 to 2020 using R to evaluate long-term growth, return behavior, volatility patterns, seasonality effects, and major market shocks.
+This project analyzes nearly a century of S&P 500 index data (23,323 daily observations) from the years 1927 to 2020 using R Studio to evaluate long-term growth, return behavior, volatility patterns, seasonality effects, and major market shocks.

 The analysis combines financial time-series techniques with statistical inference to understand how the U.S. market behaves over time.